PiotrGawelda/sit-on-chair/README.md

 # sit-on-chair

-This website was created for training purposes based on Coder's Lab landing page.
+This website was my first project at Coders Lab's programming school created in HTML5, CSS and RWD for training purposes based on PSD file.